Thera-Pod Instructions (Jumbo Heat-able Cuttlepod Plushies)

 2. Carefully open the flat seam with a seam ripper or small scissors, try to only cut the thread and not the fabric.

-3. Remove the old filling and dispose of it with the organic waste or add to your compost bin.
+3. Remove the old filling and dispose with the organic waste or add to your compost bin.

 4. This is a great time to wash the empty fabric bag.
 Machine wash with similar colours in warm water.
-Dry at any temperature.
+Dry at any temperature as the empty bag is made of 100% cotton flannel.

-5. Ensure the fabric bag is 100% dry before adding new filling.
-You can fill with dry basmati rice, dry jasmine rice, dried beans, flax seed, buckwheat, or cleaned & dried cherry pits (cherry pits are my favourite option, because they don't break down with moisture, hold heat for a long time, and smell like cherry pie when microwaved.
+5. Ensure the fabric bag is completely dry before adding new filling.
+You can re-fill the heat pack with 10lbs of dry basmati or jasmine rice, dried beans, flax seed, buckwheat, or cleaned & dried cherry pits (cherry pits are my favourite option, because they don't break down as easily with moisture, hold heat for a long time, and smell like cherry pie when microwaved.
 They are, however, extremely difficult to source in Canada).

-6. With the heat pack 1/2 to 3/4 full, stitch the open end of the bag closed with cotton thread (polyester thread may melt in the microwave).
+6. With the heat pack 1/2 to 3/4 full (10lbs if using dried rice), stitch the open end of the bag closed with cotton thread (polyester thread may melt in the microwave).

 7. Done!